vdektiarev/kafka_batch_optimization/README.md

 In short, the algorithm would look like that:

-1. Create a new topic in Kafka with itemId as a message key.
+1. Create a new topic in Kafka with ``itemId`` as a message key.
 Choose the number of partitions and replication factor (it could be the same as you general items topic parameters).
 2. Change your main topology so that it would not only read DynamoDB for classes data, but would also perform a primary key join of a stream with items' data with the stream of your new topic.
-3. Implement a functional component which would read the itemIds, and post them into the new Kafka topic.
+3. Implement a functional component which would read the ``itemIds``, and post them into the new Kafka topic.
 Consider retry policies and failover mechanisms for it.
-4. Add an interface to trigger the process of itemIds replay, and integrate with it in the classes exporting job.
+4. Add an interface to trigger the process of ``itemIds`` replay, and integrate with it in the classes exporting job.

 To implement the overall topology with primary key join, one will need to define it in the way similar to the one shown below, written in Java using Spring: